SumoLogic/sumologic-documentation/docs/dashboards-new/about-dashboard-new.md

 ## Rules

-* Auto Refresh applies to the whole dashboard, you cannot configure it by panel.
+* Auto Refresh applies to the whole dashboard, you can't configure it by panel.
 * If there are two or more queries in a panel, the refresh interval for the panel is set to the maximum supported interval.
 * If the requested refresh interval is not possible, you will get an error message indicating the actual refresh rate is slower than requested.
 Reasons why the refresh interval is not possible are the following: